 The most important part to remember here is what my Dad told me decades ago, you only get 1 reputation, for the most part people will trust you until you give them reason not to and once you have done that, getting them to come back will take a lot of work!

-Doug Plucknette is a Principal and the Worldwide RCM Discipline Leader at Allied Reliability Group, a reliability and operational consulting and solutions firm serving the manufacturing sector.
-Previously Mr. Plucknette was the President at Reliability Solutions, Inc. for 8 years, and a Manager and Mentor at Eastman Kodak for nearly 18 years.
+Doug Plucknette is President at Reliability Solutions, Inc. Prior to RSI, Doug was a Principal and the Worldwide RCM Discipline Leader at Allied Reliability Group, a reliability and operational consulting and solutions firm serving the manufacturing sector.
+Previously Mr. Plucknette was a Manager and Mentor at Eastman Kodak for nearly 18 years.
 Follow Doug on Twitter.